ambroggi/Pruning-Project-for-Deep-Neural-Networks/README.md

 You can easily generate your own data by using `python main.py`.
 This has several options for each run.
 You can use `python main.py -h` to see the full options list with explanations but the main ones are:

 - PruningSelection: If PruningSelection is set, then only that one algorithm will be run.
-As follows (see bottom of `src/algorithmruns.py` file):
+If nothing is set then the code will go round robbin over all of the algorithms (slow for parallelization).
+Algorithm names are as follows (see bottom of `src/algorithmruns.py` file):

     0. Train the original model.
     1. ADMM